SR-3 Vikhr: SR-3MP

-The SR-3MP is a further modernisation of the SR-3M.
+The SR-3MP is a further development of the SR-3M.
 It features a new Dovetail rail mount for mounting various optical sights.
-The handguard receives two Picatinny rails on each side for mounting laser sights, tactical flashlights and other tactical accessories.
-An additional rail is added below the pistol grip for the folding stock to be mounted for operators who wears a full-face shield mask, bullet-proof helmet or night vision gear to still be able to aim by the shoulder without the stock getting in the way.
+The handguard has two Picatinny rails on each side for mounting laser sights, tactical flashlights, and other tactical accessories.
+An additional rail is added below the pistol grip for the folding stock to be mounted for operators who wear a full-face shield mask, bullet-proof helmet, or night vision gear to still be able to aim by the shoulder without the stock getting in the way.